SponsoredBuild your website with Vincony

 2012Domestic Violence, Crime and Victims (Amendment) Act 2012

-Extended s.5 offence to cover serious physical harm as well as death.
+Extended the s.5 offence to cover causing or allowing serious physical harm, not only death.